 How Can You Maximize Muscle Protein Synthesis for Faster Growth?

 Protein synthesis rebuilds muscle tissue using amino acids after exercise-induced damage.
-This process determines how muscles repair, strengthen, and grow larger.
+Muscle growth occurs when protein synthesis exceeds protein breakdown.

 Most Important Amino Acids for Muscle Building